-Citizen-Resident driven-sponsored procedure for requesting a renaming of park
+Resident sponsored procedure for requesting a renaming of a park

-- To ensure that City of Ann Arbor parks maintain the values and connection to the city and its residents, requests for re-naming must be issued by a City of Ann Arbor resident or sponsored by a City of Ann Arbor resident. - 2.
-Citizens-Residents desiring to request a name change regardless of reason must contact the City of Ann Arbor Parks and Recreation Services Area Manager in writing to notify their intent to request a name change and to requests research on the history of the name of the property, e.g. historical data such as minutes documenting the official or initial naming, deed restrictions, historical designations, etc. - a.
-If through review of Park name, it is determined that the name is problematic or inconsistent with City values, the process will move to a City led process.
+- 1. To ensure that City of Ann Arbor parks maintain the values and connection to the city and its residents, requests for re-naming must be issued by a City of Ann Arbor resident or sponsored by a City of Ann Arbor resident. - 2.
+Residents desiring to request a name change regardless of reason must contact the City of Ann Arbor Parks and Recreation Services Manager or designee in writing to notify their intent to request a name change and to request research on the history of the name of the property, e.g., historical data such as minutes documenting the official or initial naming, deed restrictions, historical designations, etc. - a.
+If through review of a park name, it is determined that the name is problematic or inconsistent with City values, the process will move to a City led process. - 3.

-- 2-3.
 If there are no restrictions on the park to prohibit a name change and the requestor determines that the proposed name change meets the criteria outlines in this policy, a written, community-based request shall be submitted to the Parks and Recreation Manager.
-The request should include the following information: - a.-State the reason for the proposed name change; - b.a.
-Show community support for the proposed name change; - e-b.
-The number of signatures required as follows.
-Signatures must include the name, age (must be 18 or older) address, zip code and telephone number of each signer as proof of residency. - Neighborhood or pocket parks will require 25 signatures within a 1/4-8 mile radius; - ii.
-Community parks will require 50 signatures from City of Ann Arbor residents. - 4.
-Park lists can be found in Appendix A-Based on size will determine number of signature - ii-c.
-A commitment to donate or fundraise to provide a source for improvements and maintenance within the specific park or feature - 3.4.
-The Manager and/or designated staff will review the petition in accordance with the nomination criteria set forth in this policy.
-If the petition does not meet the policy criteria, the matter will be referred back to the nominator stating the reason for the denial. - 4.5.
-If the name change request meets the criteria as outlined in this document, the Manager will begin the community driven solicitation process included in this policypublic process for selecting a new park name detailed in this policy.
+The request should include the following information: - a.
+State the reason for the proposed name change. - b.
+Show community support for the proposed name change. - i.
+The number of signatures required as follows: Signatures must include the name, age (must be 18 or older), address, zip code and telephone number of each signer as proof of residency. - 1.
+Smaller parks less than 5 acres will require 25 signatures within a 1/8-mile radius. - 2.
+Larger parks greater than 5 acres, or parks with park facilities will require 50 signatures from City of Ann Arbor residents. - c.
+Donations to support improvements and maintenance to the re-named park will be welcomed. - 4.
+The Parks Manager and/or designated staff will review the petition in accordance with the nomination criteria set forth in this policy.
+If the petition does not meet the policy criteria, the matter will be referred back to the nominator stating the reason for the denial. - 5.
+If the name change request meets the criteria as outlined in this document, the Parks Manager will begin the public process for selecting a new park name detailed in this policy.